mbivert/acme-tools/README.md

     	-t selects stderr buffer, forwarding [-a|id|pattern] to Getids

     	-o is a shortcut to set both -t and -e.

+    	-p and -q allows to pipe stdout/stderr through the given shell commands, before forwarding the result to To, which will be in charge of writing the content to an acme(1) buffer.

+    	-r allows to set both outp and errp at once.

 ## Getall